NEWSLETTER 2019-03 (42)

 THE TRADITIONAL EASTER CRUISE (PLANNED FOR 11-18 APRIL 2020)

 With Charmian and Mark Entwistle in well-earned retirement - Isle of Skye Yachts has been disbanded, So - Alba Yachts at Dunstaffnage have been approached to be our “Charterer of Choice” on the west coast of Scotland for this event.
-One small problem - we need willing volunteer to organise this one please!
+One small problem - we need a willing volunteer to organise this one please!
 Plenty of help available from the committee and past organisers - Let any committee member know or let me know via e-mail to our newsletter address.

 In order to acknowledge the anniversary year – and commodored by Jonathan Walton - we also propose a PENGUIN 50TH ANNIVERSARY CRUISE (PLANNED FOR 4-18 JULY 2020)